SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Readwise Syncs.md

     - 11 highlights from OpenAI Transcribed Over a Million Hours of YouTube Videos to Train GPT-4 - The Verge

 >>>>>>> 7048a43080cc93f2e746642434d1250883afb01b
+[[2024-04-09]] 6:20 PM — Synced 11 highlights from 1 document.
+    - 11 highlights from Symbolica Hopes to Head Off the AI Arms Race by Betting on Symbolic Models

 [[2024-04-09]] 6:53 AM — Synced 0 highlights from 0 documents.